camille-hdl/website/content/pages/artifacts/index.md

 Headings, links, quotes and tables use the exact palette values.
 Fenced code blocks go through Chroma, which glow renders in 256 colors rather than true color, so those hues are approximations.

+## VS Code: ft-paper

+A light color theme for Visual Studio Code, generated from the ft-paper palette.
+See the [source on GitHub](https://github.com/camille-hdl/vscode-ft-paper).

+Install it from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=CamilleHodoul.ft-paper), or run `code --install-extension CamilleHodoul.ft-paper`.

 ## Homebrew

 My selection of packages for macOS.